-Type control panel in the taskbar search box, select Control Panel, and then select Network and Sharing Center.
+• Select the Search icon in the taskbar, type control panel in the search box, and then select Control Panel.

-On the taskbar, select the network status icon, and then select Network & Internet settings.
+• On the taskbar, right-click the network status icon, and then select Network and Internet settings.

 Connecting to a WLAN

 Before you can connect to a WLAN with this procedure, you must first set up internet access.